saintsal/supershadowy/index.md

     - **No recording**
         This is a safe space to share and talk openly
     - **No blabla**
-        Keep the discussion focused on the presenters demo, challenges and their specific context.
+        Keep the discussion focused on the presenter's challenges and their specific context.
 Avoid generalities and pet theories.
     - **Hand raises speak first** ✋
         To be inclusive to introverts
+    - **Cameras off**
+        More relaxed, and anon-friendly

     ## FAQ